rememberSoftwares/yacana/README.md

 INFO: [AI_RESPONSE]: [{"name": "Marie", "action": "Walking her dog."}, {"name": "Ryan", "action": "Watching Marie and her dog through the window."}, {"name": "The dark sky", "action": "Pouring down heavy raindrops."}]
 ```

-This is perfect.
+This is perfect!
-You can add multiple fake interactions like this one to cover more advanced cases and train the LLM on how to react when they happen.
+You can add multiple fake interactions like this one to cover more advanced use cases and train the LLM on how to react when they happen.
 It would become multi-shot prompting.

 ---